 As you can see, ROAS is different from ROI in a few major ways:

-As you can see, ROAS is a directionally useful metric that tells you if your advertising campaigns themselves are getting you any results.
-They show if your ads are being effective in driving impressions, clicks, and ultimately revenue.
+In this way, ROAS is a directionally useful metric that tells you if your advertising campaigns are getting you results.
+They show if your ads are effective in driving impressions, clicks, and ultimately revenue.

 What ROAS does not show you is whether your paid advertising department is profitable or effective.